Last updated on October 24th, 2023 at 12:40

 Dark Roast Vs Medium Roast Espresso Brewing

-This is question of which makes the better espresso is more important than you think as an espresso forms the base of many milky coffee drinks like a latte, mocha, cappuccino and many more.
+This is a question of which makes the better espresso is more important than you think as an espresso forms the base of many milky coffee drinks like a latte, mocha, cappuccino and many more.

 Both medium, and especially roasts on the dark end of the medium roasting scale are good for brewing an espresso shot that you are going to use as the base for a milk based drink like a flat white or a cortado.